 This website uses keyboard shortcuts also know as access keys.
 This allows quick navigation for users who don’t have a mouse.
 To use these access keys follow the instructions below:

-Microsoft Internet Explorer – Press ‘Alt’ and letter then press enter.
+Microsoft Edge – Press ‘Alt’ and letter then press enter.

 Netscape – Press ‘Alt’ and letter at the same time.

-Mozilla – Press ‘Alt’ and letter at the same time.
+Mozilla Firefox – Press ‘Alt’ and letter at the same time.

-Macs: IE, Safari, Firefox – Hold down ‘Control’ key then press letter.
+Macs: Edge, Safari, Chrome, Firefox – Hold down ‘Control’ key then press letter.

 If you would like to read a PDF document with a screen reader please visit the Access Adobe website.